coslyk/debianopt-repo/README.md

 ## Description

-DebianOpt Repository provides a wide range of open-source softwares.
-It aims to improve the user experience of Debian Linux as well as providing a way for developers to distribute their awesome projects.
+DebianOpt is an additional repository for Debian users.
+It provides packages of many interesting open-source softwares.
+It aims to make it easier to install softwares in Debian as well as providing a way for developers to distribute their awesome projects.

 This repository focuses on the latest stable Debian version.
 Currently `Debian 10 (Buster)` is supported.
 Supported CPU architectures are: `amd64` `i386` `arm64` `armhf` `mips64el`.